Practical guidance for supporting aging parents with dignity,

 It helps to have a few gentle conversation starters ready, not as a

-own calm, steady voice.
-Below is a simple table showing how to reframe
+your own calm, steady voice.
+Below is a simple table showing how to

-common concerns into collaborative questions that honor your parent's
+reframe common concerns into collaborative questions that honor your

 Sensitive Topic